TahaYusufS/pricing-table-deneme/README.md

-This is a basic scalable pricing table try
+This is a basic scalable pricing table tryout